, , , ,

 What’s Under the Hood – The A.CRE Industrial Development Model

-So what’s included in the Industrial Development Model?
+What’s included in the Industrial Development Model?
 The model is structured similar to my Apartment Development and Self Storage Development models.
-So if you’ve used either of those models, you’ll be very comfortable using this model.
+So, if you’ve used either of those models, you’ll be very comfortable using this model.

 The main differences between the aforementioned models and this model, is in the Operating Period Cash Flow section.
 Given the nature of the tenant is different, the operating cash flow section is quite different.
 Otherwise, the other sections of the model are quite similar.